IRAS-HKA/aip_wiki/docs/troubleshooting.md

+# Trouble shooting

+This section provides a brief summary of various problems that have arisen as well as their solution.
+This may help you with different kind of struggles while working with the AIP application.

-# PLC Device Manager not accessible
+## I.  PLC Device Manager not accessible

+`The plc device manager is not accessible`

-### Solution
+### Solution:
 - Reset PLC to factory settings
 - PLC settings are available via "CER Host".
 Program is available in MS Teams folder.

-# EL 1904 Diag 2 (red) illuminating
+## II.
+EL 1904 Diag 2 (red) illuminating

 `Error: The Diag 2 LED illuminates red if the terminal detects an external supply or cross-circuit.
 The LED extinguishes once the error is rectified.`

-### Solution
+### Solution:
 - Check circuit wiring
 - Check if correct safety configuration is loaded to PLC
 - Check if correct device description file (ESI) for KRC4 EL6995-1001 is loaded

-# PLC does not give permission (= keine Freigabesignal der Sicherheitssteuerung für Roboter)
+## III.
+PLC does not provide the necessary safety approval to KUKA KR C4
 `Possible errors:
 BIOS Battery is low,
 Programm is not loaded correctly to PLC,
 SD card is broken`

-### Solution
+### Solution:
-- If the BIOS Battery is low, the time on PLC is set to 01.01.1970.
+- If the BIOS Battery is low, the time on PLC will be set to 01.01.1970 automatically.
 This leads to the pseudo error of an expired license.
-Change battery on PLC below the SD Card reader and set time to actual time.
+Change battery of PLC below the SD Card reader and set time to current time.
-- If program is not loaded correctly, it is not possible to switch the PLC into "RUN" mode.
-Load the program again, it is saved in MS Teams
+- If the program is not loaded correctly, it is not possible to switch the PLC into "RUN" mode.
+Try to load the program again.
+The complete project is saved in the  it is saved in corresponding AIP MS Teams Team: : "CER Host"
-- If the SD card is broken, copy file simply to a new one.
-No flashing required
+- If the SD card is broken, simply copy the files to a new one.
+No flashing required.

-# SPS debugging problems
+## IV.
+PLC debugging issues

+`Various plc debugging issues`

-- Connect PLC via Display output to a monitor
+- Connect PLC via display output to a monitor
-- Install programm from MS Teams: "CER Host"
+- Install programm "**CER Host**" from the corresponding AIP MS Teams Team _IRAS Students/Projects/.-Automated_Item_Picking_ and access it over this tool.
 - Access it over the web interface -> PW required
-- If nothing works: Take SD card to another SPS unit and try it there
+- If nothing works: Take SD card to another SPS unit or try it there.

-# Devices can not find each other in the network
+## V. Network communication issues

+`Devices can´t establish communication in the network`

-### Solution
+### Solution:
-- Check cable and connection of cable
+- Check the cables and cable connections
-- Check if all devices are in the same subnet (e.g. 10.177.x.x)
+- Verify that all devices are in the same subnet (e.g. 10.177.x.x)
 - Log onto device to check if they are running/working (connection via ethernet/usb to pc)

-# IO-Link and KUKA KR10 connection issues
+## VI.
+IO-Link and KUKA KR C4 connection issues

+`IO-Link and KUKA KR C4 connection issues`

-### Solution
+### Solution:
-- Install KUKA Workvisual and IFM Moneo and check the configuration
+- Install KUKA WorkVisual and IFM Moneo and check the current configuration
-- IO Link Master IFM 24001 can be reset
+- IO Link Master IFM 24001 can be resetted
-- Check if devices are in the grafical overview in Workvisual.
-If not import them and deploy project to KUKA.
+- Check if devices are listed in the graphical overview in Workvisual.
+If not,import them and deploy the project to KUKA.